lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 ~~~
 userdel -r usrname
 ~~~
-You would drop the `-r` option if you want to keep the user's *home* dire.
+You would drop the `-r` option if you want to keep the user's *home* directory.

   <a name="add-public"/>

 ### Add *public* group and repository
 One of the main problems beginners encounter when they start using Linux, and the *Shiny* Server in particular, is related to the much dreaded *file permissions*.
-Briefly explained, everything in Linux is a file, each file admits three operations: **r**ead, **w**rite, e**x**ecute, that can be carried out by three (groups of) users: the *owner* of the file, any user belonging to a specific *group*, and all the *other* users.
+Briefly explained, everything in Linux is a file, and each file admits three operations: **r**ead, **w**rite, e**x**ecute, that can be carried out by three (groups of) users: the *owner* of the file, any user belonging to one or more specific *groups*, and all the *other* users.
 When you list the content of a directory, using for example the `ls -l` command, you can see all the permissions in a form of nine binary numbers attached to it, where 0 means *not permitted* and 1 means *permitted*.
 These numbers must be read in group of three (see also the picture below): the first three (from the left) are the operations allowed to the *owner*, the next three are for the *group*, the last three for *others*.
 Besides the binary mode, there is also a more common *octal* mode that simply collapse each group of three numbers using their octal value.

 ![linux file permissions](https://github.com/lvalnegri/workshops-setup_-cloud_analytics_machine/blob/master/permissions.png?raw=true)

 Having said that, why things become problematic?
-Well, because you usually deploy an application using RStudio in your owh home directory, which you can acces because it's yours.
+Well, because you usually deploy an application using RStudio in your own *home* directory, which you can acces because it's yours.
 When you're done, you then copy your code to the location where the Shiny Server reads its files.
 But you quickly discover that... you can't! as that directory is owned by the *shiny* user connected to the *Shiny* Server, and you can't access it.
 You could think that copying it using `sudo` would do the trick, and it will, but then *shiny* can't access those files because they are owned by root!
 Moreover, besides the code a data application usually needs data, often lots of different data, and these data need to be stored somewhere where they can be read by *shiny* for the app to actually works.
 All of the above often ends up with duplications, missed or wrong updating, and so on.

 There are a few different solutions, each with its own ups and downs.
 The solution proposed here will become more practical when using docker containers to deploy shiny applications.
 We simply define a public group, containing the *shiny* user plus each user interested in the development of shiny applications, and a subfolder somewhere in the filesystem to use as a public repository for the group itself.
 This repository will also contain a subfolder dedicated to to the *R* packages.